-Since the creation of Millennium Development Goals MDGs, the need for reliable information on the estimate of maternal death has been growing at national and international levels.
+Since the creation of Millennium Development Goals (MDGs), the need for reliable information on the estimate of maternal death has been growing at national and international levels.
+(The MDG 5 is to improve maternal health.
+The targets to assess the MDG 5 are to reduce by three quarters, between 1990 and 2015, the maternal mortality ratio and to achieve by 2015 universal access to reproductive health).